cstroud76/IT-Career-Journey/README.md

 ## Current Goals

-- Complete my Bachelor of Science in Computer Information Systems (Networking)
+- Complete my Bachelor of Science in Computer Information Systems with a concentration in Networking
 - Build a professional technical portfolio
 - Earn industry certifications
 - Develop practical IT projects